fititnt/spatial-data-conflation-open-toolchain/doc/dictionarybuilder-help.md

                         Force all source values to lowercase --transform-no-latin-accents
-                        Remove some diacrilics of latin script --ignore-warnings     Ignore some errors (duplicated key / ambiguous results)
+                        Remove some diacrilics of latin script --logfile [LOGFILE]   Path to a file to log warnings and other information --ignore-warnings     Ignore some errors (duplicated key / ambiguous results)